florianmoss/ansible-successful-onboarding/README.md

 - Who will be the core Ansible automation team in the first year?
 - Who could extend the core team after this period?
-- What RBAC model will be use?
+- What RBAC model will be used?
 Do we need one?
 If you have only 3 users, the answer is likely *no*.
-- Do we want to use LDAP, AD or SAML for authentication?
+- Do we want to use LDAP, AD, or SAML for authentication?

 <hr>

 ## What
 Decide what you want to achieve.
 Identify the tasks that you want to automate.
-This could be onboarding for new users, deploying VMs, configuring cloud VPCs or maintaining networking equipment. **You should identify 10-20 small tasks for the first few weeks that you want to automate** - ❗️ important: Keep it realisitc and don't overcomplicate things.
+This could be onboarding for new users, deploying VMs, configuring cloud VPCs, or maintaining networking equipment. **You should identify 10-20 small tasks for the first few weeks that you want to automate** - ❗️ important: Keep it realistic and don't overcomplicate things.
 Don't come up with something like *I want to automate our on-prem infrastructure*.

-👌 Think especially of tasks that are time consuming and error-prone.
+👌 Think especially of tasks that are time-consuming and error-prone.

 Example Tasks:
-- **Patching**: Request made, operation team logs into machine, applies patch, reboots server, validate service, closes change request.
+- **Patching**: Request made, operation team logs into machine, applies the patch, reboots the server, validate service, closes change request.
 - **Provisioning**: Dev Team requests VM, operation team deploys VM template, configures VM to organization standard, installs and configures requested software, passes off VM to Dev team, closes request.

 <hr>